JBorrow/notes/why_science_is_important_csu.md

 Astronomy provdies us with some of the most powerful imagery in *literally* the whole Universe.
 Images of galaxies that contain a million million suns really help us to put our lives in perspective, when we frame these ideas correctly.

+Helps us frame our lives in perspective
+Fosters philosophical thinking
+reduces stress and anxiety
+Does it really matter?

 Why Astronomy is Important: Practicalities
 ------------------------------------------